IntelOpenDesign/ConnectAnyThing/README.md

 ### Uses

 * Quickly mock-up an interactive experience.
-* Test sensors and simple circuits quickly without code.
+* Test sensors and simple circuits quickly without a computer or code.
 * Read a temperature sensor and control a heater or fan in a garage or attic.
 * Make a publicly controllable art installation.
 * Interactive window displays.